keithclark/css-feature-toggle-devtools-extension/readme.md

 ## How it works

-The extension uses `browser.devtools.inpectedWindow.getResources()` to fetch the content of stylesheet resources loaded by the current document.
-The `getResources` method is also used to extract the content of `<style>` elements in the top-level document.
+The extension uses `browser.devtools.inpectedWindow.getResources()` to fetch the content of stylesheet and document resources loaded in the current window.
+For stylesheet resources, `resource.getContent()` is used to extract the style content.
+For document resources, a script is injected into the document which extracts the CSS content from `<style>` elements.

 Extracted style content is passed through a series of regular expressions that rename the feature property/value/identifiers.
-The original content is then replaced with the modified CSS using `resource.setContent`.
+The original content is then replaced with the modified CSS using either `resource.setContent`, for stylesheets or - for document styles - by injecteding a script to update the relevant `<style>` elements.
 For example:

 * `display: flex` becomes `display: -disabled-flex`
 * `@supports (...) {}` becomes `@-disabled-supports (...) {}`